Share

 Responsible agriculture, biodiversity and land use

-Our businesses support a wide range of social and environmental interventions at the agricultural and farm level.
-These involve a number of farm management models, including certified organic production, standards to promote wildlife biodiversity, engagement with smallholder growers in developing markets, and adoption of farm management systems built on driving more sustainable farm productivity.
+Our businesses support a wide range of agricultural, farm-level social and environmental interventions.
+These involve a number of farm management models, including standards to promote wildlife biodiversity, engagement with smallholder growers in developing markets, certified organic production, and adoption of farm management systems built on driving more sustainable farm productivity.

 Some of our Grocery businesses source cereals, including wheat, oats and rye, from UK farmers.
-All the UK wheat sourced by Allied Mills is Red Tractor / TASCC (Trade Assurance Scheme for Combinable Crops) assured, while Jordans Cereals sources its grains through the Jordans Farm Partnership, which offers farmers a premium for their produce in exchange for their commitment to sustainable land management practices.
+All the UK wheat sourced by Allied Mills is Red Tractor or TASCC (Trade Assurance Scheme for Combinable Crops) assured.
+Through its partnership with Frontier Agriculture, an ABF joint venture, Allied Mills has delivered a five-year wheat sustainability project with farmers in the south-east of England aimed at improving soil health, supporting biodiversity and reducing GHG emissions through the adoption of more regenerative farming practices.
+Jordans Cereals sources some of its grains through the Jordans Farm Partnership, which offers farmers a premium for their produce in exchange for their commitment to more sustainable land management practices.
 Another Grocery business, Westmill, a leading supplier of food products to the Indian, Chinese and Thai foodservice sectors within the UK, aims to promote the standards of the Sustainable Rice Platform, a multi-stakeholder partnership set up by the United Nations Environment Programme, of which Westmill is a founding member.
-The UN Sustainable Rice Platform Standard, for example, requires Alternate Wet and Dry farm management techniques to reduce water use and GHG emissions in the rice sector.
+The UN Sustainable Rice Platform Standard, for example, requires alternate wet and dry farm management techniques to reduce water use and GHG emissions in the rice sector.

 Primark launched its Primark Cotton Project in 2013 which aims to equip smallholder farmers with essential knowledge and skills to drive the adoption of more sustainable agriculture practices.
-These include techniques to improve yields, reduce chemical inputs such as pesticides and fertilisers, and improve farmer incomes.
-As at the end of July 2024, 309,394 farmers have received training through the Primark Cotton Project.
+These practices are intended to reduce the environmental impacts of growing cotton, lower input costs by replacing chemical pesticides with biological alternatives, which results in increased yields and improved farmer profits.
+In 2025, 57% of the cotton clothing units sold contained cotton that was organic, recycled or sourced from the Primark Cotton Project.

 To address commodity-specific environmental risks, for example in the supply chains for tea, soy and palm oil, several of our businesses use third-party certifications.
 Certifications from organisations such as the Rainforest Alliance, Fairtrade and the Roundtable for Sustainable Palm Oil (RSPO) support responsible sourcing practices and help reduce potential impacts on biodiversity and forests.